 The term "principal" as used in this Agreement means the responsible administrative heads of their respective schools.
-The term "therapist, clinical director, social worker, behavioral specialist and child services person" and the term "person" as used in this Agreement means a person employed by the Committee in the bargaining unit as described in Article I.
+The term "therapist, clinician, behavioral specialist, PTA, COTA, RBT, ASL, and SLPA" and the term "person or employee" as used in this Agreement means a person employed by the Committee in the bargaining unit as described in Article I.